-- In buildings that are protected throughout by an automatic sprinkler system, one-hour firerated corridors are not required. - Interlocking (scissor) stairs must count as only one exit stair.
-A minimum of two exit stairs are required for any multistory building. - For common paths of travel and dead-end corridors, GSA permits the NFPA 101 exceptions for sprinkler protection to apply to individual floors protected through-out by

-- sprinklers, even if the other floors of the building do not have sprinkler protection. - Fire escapes, as defined in the NFPA 101, are not considered approved exits. - In addition to meeting the arrangement of egress requirements, where the building has an occupied floor surface located more than 22.8 m (75 ft.) above the lowest level of fire department vehicle access, the exit stair enclosures must be separated by a distance not less than 9.1 m (30 ft.) or not less than one fourth of the length of the overall diagonal dimension of the building or area served, whichever is less.
-The distance must be measured in a straight line between the nearest point of the exit stair enclosure. - Where the building has an occupied floor surface located more than 22.8 m (75 ft.) above the lowest level of fire department vehicle access, or more than 9.1 m (30 ft.) below the level of exit discharge serving such floor levels, exit stairways must be pressurized in accordance with the requirements in the IBC.
+- In buildings that are protected throughout by an automatic sprinkler system, one-hour fire-rated corridors are not required. - Interlocking (scissor) stairs must count as only one exit stair.
+A minimum of two exit stairs are required for any multistory building. - o For common paths of travel and deadend corridors, GSA permits the NFPA 101 exceptions for sprinkler protection to apply to individual floors protected through-out by sprinklers, even if the other floors of the building do not have sprinkler protection. - Fire escapes, as defined in the NFPA 101, are not considered approved exits. - O Where the building has an occupied floor surface located more than 22.8 m (75 ft.) above the lowest level of fire department vehicle access, or more than 9.1 m (30 ft.) below the level of exit discharge serving such floor levels, exit stairways must be pressurized in accordance with the requirements in the IBC.